Friday, April 19, 2013

 Career highlights

-Born as Istvan Pokol, Hungarian Steve's other acting credits include The Likely Lads (1966), Adam Adamant Lives (1967) and No Exit (1972), although he is credited as a costume assistant on The Madness of King George (1994) and Ghost Stories for Christmas with Christopher Lee (2000).
+Born as Istvan Pokol, Hungarian Steve's other acting credits include Moonstrike (1963), The Likely Lads (1966), Adam Adamant Lives (1967) and No Exit (1972), although he is credited as a costume assistant on The Madness of King George (1994), Ghost Stories for Christmas with Christopher Lee (2000) and three episodes of Judge John Deed (2003).

 Jeanette Rossini (Thal)